 Bois de Bologne is Off Leash Doggie Heaven

 If you don’t care about experiencing the Champs-Élysées (or have already experienced it), Avenue Foch leads to the pet friendly and off-leash Bois “Forest” de Bologne.
 This park doesn’t have any cultural significance so we only recommend this if you have already been to Paris and seen all the sights.
 Bois de Bologne is a favorite among locals for off leash dog fun – it has multiple wooded and river front trails.
 We meandered around the park before making our way back to the Eiffel Tower again for sunset.

 Basin de La Villette & Parc de La Villette

-Basin de La Villette is a quiet, off the beaten path destination.
+Basin de La Villette is a quiet, off the beaten path destination and is wonderful for a stroll with your dog.
 The area seemed frequented by locals and a few curious tourists.
 We actually started off this adventure at the Parc des Buttes Chaumont for a stroll along a local park and then made our way to Basin de La Villette.
 Basin de La Villette is a rectangular artificial “lake” that meanders like a river through the 19th arrondisement.
 We sat along the water at Le Pavillon Des Canaux….a cute cafe with a French bulldog mascot.